Vision Art Platform’s latest show revolves around circle of life

 The exhibition, which has been prepared to be experienced digitally and in 3D format, will be the gallery's first show since moving to its new space in the Akaretler neighborhood in the city's Beşiktaş district.
-The artists Gökhan Balkan, Mehmet Öğüt, Özgün Şahin and Sabo Akdağ, also known as SABO, will also present their works of art of various forms to viewers.
+The gallery will also take part in Senkron, an art event consisting of exhibitions that will be held simultaneously and focusing on video art, with this show taking place April 15 - 30.
+The artists Gökhan Balkan, Mehmet Öğüt, Özgün Şahin and Sabo Akdağ, also known as SABO, will present their works of art of various forms to viewers.

 The show comprises of Öğüt's paintings created using the technique of burning paper, Şahin’s videos titled “Müşterek Alanda Kusursuz Tekrar” (“Flawless Repetition in the Common Field”) and oil paintings, SABO’s series of paintings titled “Magus,” which were inspired by English novelist John Fowles as well as Balkan’s ultraviolet (UV) printings on paper that examine culture and nature through a post-human perspective, establishing a multilingual narrative in the exhibition.
 This methodological diversity in the exhibition reaches a conceptual unity while questioning the relationship of the visible with the fluid being.